 - Absence Management & Occupational Health & Safety is dedicated to providing provincial leadership and coordination in attendance management, disability management, violence prevention and workplace health, safety and wellness.

 - Knowledge Management & Compensation Services adds value to BC’s health care system by using data intelligence to inform negotiations and health human resource planning.
-This division also provides compensation and classification services for contract and non-contract employees.
+This division also provides compensation and classification services for contract and non-contract employees and also provides current, industry-specific education programs on a variety of labour relations and human resources topics.

 - Physician Services provides consulting, analytical and legal services to the Ministry of Health related to physician compensation, negotiations, contract administration and dispute resolution.